 You’re reading Calorie Cycling FAQs.
 Read on to see positive, personal experiences my readers and followers have had with Calorie Cycling!
 Sign up for the email address using the pink bar at the top of the screen and never miss a post!
 You’ll also receive a free, printable macros cheat sheet!

 Now to share some encouraging comments and messages I’ve received about calorie cycling that put a big ol’ smile on my face.
 I had to share!

 “I do this, or something similar, and your post validates it.”
 YES!
 I’m so glad you’ve found balance that works for you, and no longer second guess your methods.

 “Some days I’m just hungrier than others!
 So this helps.”
 YES!
 Leg day got your tummy rumbling?
-Borrow a snack or two from other, less demanding days throughout the week to satisfy your hunger while still keeping to your overall weekly goals.
+Borrow a snack or two from other, less demanding days throughout the week to satisfy your hunger while still keeping to your overall weekly average and goals.